binocarlos/powerstrip-mesosphere-demo/README.md

 [![asciicast](https://asciinema.org/a/76dojidwailodmxdjfyw5yfyw.png)](https://asciinema.org/a/76dojidwailodmxdjfyw5yfyw)

-We [recently showed](https://clusterhq.com/blog/migration-database-container-docker-swarm/) how you could use [Docker Swarm](https://github.com/docker/swarm) to migrate a database container and its volume between hosts using only the native [Docker Swarm](https://github.com/docker/swarm) CLI.
-We [then demonstrated](https://clusterhq.com/blog/data-migration-kubernetes-flocker/) how to use [Kubernetes](https://github.com/googlecloudplatform/kubernetes) to acheive the same thing.
+We [recently showed](https://clusterhq.com/blog/migration-database-container-docker-swarm/) how you could use Docker Swarm to migrate a database container and its volume between hosts using only the native Docker Swarm  CLI.
+We [then demonstrated](https://clusterhq.com/blog/data-migration-kubernetes-flocker/) how to use Kubernetes to acheive the same thing.

-[Mesosphere](https://github.com/mesosphere) are building a [DataCenter Operating System](https://mesosphere.com/), ClusterHQ have created [Flocker](https://github.com/clusterhq/flocker) - a data volume manager and Weaveworks have created [Weave](https://github.com/weaveworks/weave), a virtual overlay network for Docker containers.
+[Mesosphere](https://github.com/mesosphere) are building a [Data Center Operating System](https://mesosphere.com/), ClusterHQ have created [Flocker](https://github.com/clusterhq/flocker) - a data volume manager and Weaveworks have created [Weave](https://github.com/weaveworks/weave), a virtual overlay network for Docker containers.

-In this post, we will use [Mesos](https://github.com/apache/mesos) to manage our nodes, [Marathon](https://github.com/mesosphere/marathon) to schedule tasks onto nodes, [Flocker](https://github.com/clusterhq/flocker) to migrate data across nodes and [Weave](https://github.com/weaveworks/weave) to connect the containers together.
+Ideally – we want to use all of these systems together so we can use orchestration tools to control storage and networking.
+That is the aim of this demo, to show how using Powerstrip, we can extend Docker with tools like Flocker and Weave and still use orchestration tools like Mesos & Marathon.

 ## Scenario